21 weeks + 1 day pregnant

 She placed the doppler on my abdomen…Nothing.
 She shifted it to the right…Still nothing.
 The midwife began chatting idly to me and I found her relaxed manner difficult to comprehend.
 Didn’t she share my concern that my baby had died?
 Wasn’t that the most likely outcome now?
 I fought back the tears as she shifted the doppler again and finally located the heartbeat.
 I felt overwhelmed with relief.

-It struck me that even though his heart was clearly beating, that that didn’t really give me any definite assurance that Sprocket was safe and well.
-The midwife explained that they never offer scans or ECG tests at this gestation, because even if they revealed an issue, the hospital would not intervene at this stage in pregnancy.
+It struck me that even though his heart was clearly beating, that it didn’t really give me any definite assurance that Sprocket was safe and well.
+The midwife explained that they never offer scans or CTG tests at this gestation, because even if they revealed an issue, the hospital would not intervene at this stage in pregnancy.
 That realisation made me feel very scared and vulnerable.
 It was totally up to my body to keep him alive and my body had failed me once before.

 24 weeks seems to be the magic number.
 This is when baby is considered ‘viable’; able to survive out of the womb and the point at which the hospital will intervene if a problem is found with baby.
 This is my new target for us.
 Two weeks and six days to go…